Catharacta/hexa-launcher/docs/USER_GUIDE_EN.md

 #### Creating Cells
 - **Drag & Drop**: Drop a file or folder onto an empty space on the grid to automatically create a new cell.
+  > [!TIP]
+  > Enabling "General Settings > Show on Mouse Edge" allows you to summon the launcher by simply dragging a file to the screen edge, making registration much smoother.
 - **Right-Click**: Right-click an existing cell and select "Create Special Cell" or "Create Group Here".
 - **Click Edge**: Click on an unconnected edge of a cell to create a new empty cell at that position.
 - **Shortcut**: Press `Ctrl` + Arrow Key (or configured navigation key) to create and move to a new cell in that direction.